randy3k/ProjectManager/README.md

 #### Add existing projects to Project Manager

 There are two ways to add existing projects to Project Manager.
 If you want to keep the project files (`.sublime-project` and `sublime-workspace`) in your project directory, you should follow the first method.
-If you want Project Manager manages the project files, folow the second method.
+If you want Project Manager manages the project files, follow the second method.

 1. Open your project file `.sublime-project`, and then use the import option of Project Manager.
-This tells Project Manager where `.sublime-project` is located and Project Manager will khow where to look when the project is opened.
+This tells Project Manager where `.sublime-project` is located and Project Manager will know where to look when the project is opened.
 In other words, you can put the `.sublime-project` file in any places.
 2. Move your `.sublime-project` and `.sublime-workspace` files in the project directory `Packages/Users/Projects/`.